sourcegraph/about/handbook/engineering/batch-changes/ce-onboarding.md

 # Batch Changes CE onboarding

 Welcome to Batch Changes!
-This page is primarily for new members of the CE team, but it could be helpful to other teams, too!
+This page is primarily for new members of the CE team, but it could be helpful to other teams, too.
 After going through these steps, you should:

 - understand what Batch Changes is
 - be able to present it to customers from a value, usage, and functional perspective